The Quranic command to follow the "millat" of Abraham

 We have in the Quran a firm confirmation that we must only follow what is clearly given in the Quran and nothing else and not what was given to Abraham nor what we inherited.
 This confirmation is given in the following Quranic words:

-"This (Quran) is a reminder for you and your people, and to which you will be accountable" 43:44
+"It (Quran) is a reminder for you and your people and you will all be questioned."
+43:44